Great-gramps was a 'pumkin'

 Great gramps made the point that his son getting his working papers on July 2, 1914, had the same name.
 For which Uncle Frank never mentioned to anyone outside of the family.
 And I suppose for good reason.
 A middle name like that, you might want to squash, so to speak.

-New Jersey author ANTHONY BUCCINO published sixteen books including four essay collections, three military history books and seven full-length poetry collections.
-His stories of the 1960s earned a SPJ-NJ 2011 Excellence in Journalism award.
-His transit blog on NJ.com earned a SPJ-NJ 2010 Excellence in Journalism award.
-His poem At The Vet is nominated for the Pushcart Prize.
-He has been called ' “New Jersey’s ‘Garrison Keillor” or something to that effect.’
+New Jersey author Anthony Buccino published nineteen books.
+His stories of the 1960s earned a 2011 Society of Professional Journalists Excellence in Journalism award.
+His transit writing on NJ.com earned a 2010 SPJ Excellence in Journalism award and two 2014 SPJ Excellence in Journalism awards.
+The Pushcart Prize-nominated writer has been called ' “New Jersey’s ‘Garrison Keillor” or something to that effect.’